krharshit53/E-Learn/README.md

 ### I have created a E-Learn web App where user can register as instructor or student.

 ### A Instructor can do the following things.
--create a course
+- create a course
--create lessons
+- create lessons
--edit lessons
+- edit lessons

 ### A Student can do the following things.
--register for multipe courses
+- register for multipe courses

 ## Database Setup